NormanLo4319/BUSAD40_Business_Statistics_with_R/README.md

 ### Probability Distribution
 - Discover the normal distribution with R
 - Learn to use dnorm, pnorm, qnorm, and rnorm functions in R
+- Discover the binomial distribution with R
+- Learn to use dbinom, pbinom, qbinom, and rbinom functions in R

 ### Sampling Distribution
 - Demonstrate Central Limit Theorem with R